Library Summer Hours

 Library Book Sale

-Starting June 1st the Library will hold a book sale.
+The Library is currently holding a book sale.
 The books are on the 9th

 floor, on the shelves to your left when you come in the Library's main entrance.